-- N.3.4 Where the glass is used as a part or whole of the facade, roof, canopy or other type of overhead glazing, the glass used shall comply with SS 341: Specification for Safety Glazing Materials for Use in Buildings. - N.3.5 The requirement in paragraph N.2.2 is deemed to be satisfied if the specifications set out in paragraphs N.3.6 to N.3.8 are complied with. - N.3.6 The structural sealant glazing (SSG) shall be constructed to be of - (a) two-sided SSG type; or - (b) four-sided SSG type with retaining devices - Note: 1 The requirement in paragraph N.3.6(b) is illustrated in Figure N1 - 2 Retaining devices are to be designed and constructed to prevent any fall of facade panels in the event of bond failure of the structural sealant. - N.3.7 Mechanical self-weight supports shall be provided for all glass panels of the SSG.
+- N.3.5 The requirement in paragraph N.2.2 is deemed to be satisfied if the specifications set out in paragraphs N.3.6 to N.3.8 are complied with. - N.3.6 The structural sealant glazing (SSG) shall be constructed to be of - (a) two-sided SSG type; or - (b) four-sided SSG type with retaining devices that are to be designed and constructed to prevent any fall of façade panels in the event of bond failure of the structural sealant.